Remove Problematic Teeth

 Understanding The Extraction Process

-When is Extraction Necessary?
+When is A Tooth Extraction Necessary?

 Wisdom teeth do not always need to be extracted.
 Some people have enough room in their mouths for them to grow in properly.
 However, if you do not have enough space in your mouth for your wisdom teeth, they may become “impacted” (this occurs when the tooth is unable to fully erupt from the gums).
 This can lead to pain, discomfort, and even tooth infection.
 If you notice issues like pain in the rear of your mouth, shifting of your teeth, or swelling around your molars, your wisdom teeth may require extraction.
-Schedule a consultation with Dr. Friberg to learn more, and see if you require an extraction in Wilmington and Porters Neck.
+Schedule a consultation with Dr. Friberg to learn more, and see if you require a dental extraction in Wilmington and Porters Neck.